 - Sales copy – for use on websites, in emails, etc

-- Email content – for use in autoresponder, funnels, or whatever
+- Email content – for subject lines, use in autoresponder, funnels, or whatever else

-The tool also has a ‘fun personal tools' section where you can create a love letter or birthday card with AI, along with a range of other types of short content.
+The tool is not only helpful for content marketers.
+It also has a ‘fun personal tools' section where you can create a love letter or birthday card with AI, along with a range of other types of short content.

 How To Use Copy.ai